Tumetsu/i3-dynamic-workspace-names/readme.md

-This Python script listens i3 ipc messages and dynamically changes the names of the workspaces to the lowercase variant of one window in the workspace.
+This Python script listens i3 ipc messages and dynamically changes the names of the workspaces to the lowercase variant of one window in the workspace prefixed by workspace index.
+For example by moving Gnome terminal to the workspace `7` the workspace will be renamed to `7:gnome-terminal`

 This functionality can then be used e.g. in Polybar to display custom icons for workspaces based on opened